MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 processed upon arrival and the resulting partial header set emitted or buffered according to implementation requirements.

+# Implementation trade-offs

+This document specifies a means for the encoder to express the choices it made while encoding, but intentionally does not mandate what those choices should be.
+In this section, potential areas for implementation tuning are explored.

+## Compression Efficiency versus Blocking Avoidance

+The most efficient compression algorithm will reference a table entry whenever it exists in the table, but risks blocking when subject to packet loss or reordering.
+The most conservative algorithm will always emit literals to guarantee that no blocking will ever occur.
+Most implementations will choose a balance between these two extremes.

+Better efficiency while being similarly conservative can be achieved by permitting references to table entries only once these entries are confirmed to be present in the table.
+More optimization can be achieved when the reference is known to be in the same packet as the definition.

+Increases in efficiency can be achieved by assuming greater risk of blocking -- implementations might choose a particular balance, or adjust their aggressiveness based on observed network characteristics.

+## Timely Delete Completion versus State Commitment

+In QPACK, the encoder can enable deletes to complete more quickly by maintaining a complete history of which streams have referenced any given table entry and providing this list as part of the delete instruction.
+This history can be pruned without performance impact by removing entries where all data is known to have been successfully delivered and interpreted, if some transport coordination is employed.

+The encoder can also choose to maintain less state by advancing the Horizon value (see {{stream-id-list}}).
+This value indicates the starting point of the provided history, and can be advanced arbitrarily far to discard history.
+This comes at the potential cost of a decoder taking longer to acknowledge that entries have been removed, but this cost is zero if all previous requests are known to have completed.
+An encoder which chooses to maintain no history would simply supply a Horizon value of a stream which has not yet been used, meaning that deletes cannot complete until all currently-active requests have completed.

+A decoder can perform the same trade-off in the event the encoder's supplied history is more state than it wishes to track.

 # Performance Considerations

 While QPACK is designed to minimize head-of-line blocking between streams on